 The length of the paths is Nstep and the number of the generated paths is Nwalk.
 Their values are hard coded and a run using different values requires recompilation.
 The results are written to the files dataR and data.
 The square of the final displacement of the walker R^2 is written to dataR and the coordinates (x,y) of the points visited by the walker in each path is written to data.
-In order to make the contents of the files available immediately, we empty the I/O buffers by a call to the subroutine flush(unit).
 The file data is truncated at the beginning of each path, therefore it contains the coordinates of the current path only.

 Each path is made of Nstep steps.
 The random vector $\vec{\xi}{istep}$ is chosen and it is added in the current position $\vec{r}{istep} = (x,y)$.
-The choice on $\vec{\xi}{istep}$ is made in the line where the variable ir = 0, 1, 2, 3 because the function INT returns the integer part of a real.
+The choice on $\vec{\xi}{istep}$ is made in the line where the variable ir = 0, 1, 2, 3 because the function int returns the integer part of a double.
 The values of ir correspond to the four possible directions of $\vec{\xi}$.
-We use the construct select case(ir) in order to move in the direction chosen by ir.
+We use the construct switch(ir) in order to move in the direction chosen by ir.
 Depending on its value, the control of the program is transferred to the command that moves the walker to the corresponding direction.

 '''

-ir = INT(drandom()4)
+int ir = int(drandom(mxmx)4);

 '''